aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/charts/axes/change-tick-label-direction/_index.md

 - Rotate270
 - Stacked

-The following image compares the source and output files
+The following images compare the source and output files.

 ### **Source file image**